August 14, 2007

 4. The ACD/HNMR, CNMR, PNMR, NNMR, and FNMR DBs.
 Most people are aware of our our prediction software for all of these nuclei.
 What some people don’t know is that the databases of chemical structures and assigned experimental values that we have compiled and quality checked over the years for NMR prediction are also available separately.
 With these tools a user can search chemical shifts, structures, substructures, etc. The database records include information such as chemical structures, chemical shifts, coupling constants, experimental parameters, and conditions, original references and more.
 With these tools you have a huge amount of experimental NMR data at your fingertips.

 3. The Calculation Protocol.
 I am amazed by how many times I show users this for the first time.
 Following a prediction, users can view which chemical structure’s experimental values were taken under consideration to generate a predicted chemical shift.
 Many users find this feature useful in helping them judge whether or not a predicted value can be trusted:

 To access this protocol simply right-click on the atom that you wish to see more information about.
-More information can be found in this document:

 2. Multiplet Report .
 I’ve mentioned this a few times before on here but it bears repeating.
 You can use J-Coupler to either automatically or manually characterize multiplets in ACD/1D NMR Processor.
 While the time savings of automatically measuring coupling constants was termed as “useful” (you can put away those rulers now), this wasn’t the “killer” application.